umlaeute/pa-systray/README.txt

-`pasuspender` is not very appealing to me, as it makes working with my favourite sound programs the exception, rather than the default (also, i have to decide to suspend pa for the entire run-cycle of my sound programs, which can be days)
+`pasuspender` is not very appealing to me, as it makes working with my favourite sound programs the exception, rather than the default (also, i have to decide to suspend pa for the entire run-cycle of my sound programs, which can be days).

 USAGE